 The Employer shall maintain one (1) seniority list for each section.
-Each list shall contain the date of hire, the date of Section seniority, and the date of classification seniority.
+Each list shall contain the date of hire, and the date of Section seniority.

 Up-to-date copies of each seniority list shall be posted and shall be accessible to all employees.

 Upon request, a copy of the seniority lists shall be provided to the Unit Chair.